 Knowing how to avoid bid protest intervenor mistakes can save companies a substantial amount of attorney fees and unnecessary litigation.
 Knowing what is intervening and the procedural requirements are a must per bid protest regulations.
 The following mistakes should be avoided at all costs.

 - Trying to intervene when you are not the next lower-priced offeror in an LPTA procurement.
 If you don’t have a substantial chance of receiving the award, then the COFC or GAO will not be able to grant the relief you seek.
 This would be a waste of the courts’ time.

 - Elimination from the competitive range and intervening in a post-award protest can be a costly mistake.
 Government contractors are required to file a pre-award protest to resolve the elimination matter.

-For help intervening into a bid protest case, and to make sure your meet the intervenor definition, call the government contract and bid protest attorneys at Watson & Associates LLC.
+For help intervening into a bid protest case, and to make sure you meet the intervenor definition, call the government contract and bid protest law firm at Watson & Associates LLC.
 1-866-601-5518.

 One comment on “How To Avoid Common COFC and GAO Bid Protest Intervenor Mistakes”

 Comments are closed.